Blog posts

 cocoa from farm to cup

-Cocoa is a perennial plant that is capable of giving an average of two harvests per year.
-The biggest or principal harvest cycle is typically between October and January.
-Like coffee, the ripe fruits are harvested while green fruits are left on the tree to mature.
-The production cycle typically requires 5 to 6 months from fertilization to harvest.
+Cocoa is a perennial plant that produces an average of two harvests per year.
+The main harvest season typically occurs between October and January.
+Similar to coffee, ripe cocoa pods are harvested while unripe pods are left to mature on the tree.
+The full production cycle, from fertilization to harvest, generally takes 5 to 6 months.

 Post-Harvest Processing